I Signed a Non-Compete Agreement – What Happens If I Break It?

 Depending on your line of work, your employer may have asked you to sign a non-compete agreement when you joined the company.
 Most often, these agreements are included as a clause in your employment contract.
 Prior to signing, we encourage you to seek the advice of an attorney to protect your rights.
 But what happens if you have already signed, and you need to get out of a non-compete agreement?

 Not every non-compete agreement is created equal.
-Here's what you should know about the legality of non-compete agreements in Texas:
+To learn more about the legality of non-compete agreements in Texas and the options available to you, call (713) 909-7323 today!

 A non-compete agreement (also known as restrictive covenant or covenant not to compete) is generally a clause in an employment contract that stipulates how or when an employee can conduct business after leaving an employer.
 A non-compete agreement often means that your employer has designated that you can't start a competing business or work for a competitor.
 Employers add these to employee contracts because they don't want an employee to train and learn from them and then turn around and use that knowledge to compete against them.
 It helps to protect the rights and privacy of the business to avoid financial harm.